7 - Give Us a Show Then

 "Your benefactor is Optima.
 She hails from a fishing village and is easily distracted by shiny metal."

-Clearly, unrepentant, she answered, "Sorry, my mistake.
-She is our resident engineer and is currently working on an interesting if tiny engine design modification.
-It is expensive, extremely complex to implement and MIGHT make our ships go a half a percent faster."
+Rhea grinned unrepentantly and answered, "Sorry, my mistake.
+She is our resident engineer and is currently working on an interesting engine design modification.
+It is expensive, and complex, and hard to implement.
+And might result in our ship's speed increasing by some tiny unnoticeable amount."

-Optima corrected her, "It's .68% faster, which over the course of a long trip adds up, and you're SOOOOO just delaying having to answer the question."
+Optima corrected her, "It's .08% propulsion increase, which over the course of a long trip adds up, and you're soooo just delaying having to answer the question."

 "What question?"
 I asked.